 \subsection{Disc parameters}

-Figure \ref{fig:param-compare} shows an overview of how each parameter of our model varies with $ R_{\mathrm{gal}} $ for each categorisation method.
-The thick disc scale height has relatively large uncertainties, but the different methods agree on a value of between 1.0 kpc and 1.25 kpc in the middle of the $ R_{\mathrm{gal}} $ range, around the solar neighbourhood.
-We see no trends that are consistent for all methods, and the scale heights stay between 0.5 and 2 kpc.
-The thin disc scale height increases with $ R_{\mathrm{gal}} $, showing an exponential increase from between 100 and 400 pc at the inner $ R_{\mathrm{gal}} $ edge to between 1 kpc and 2 kpc at the outer $ R_{\mathrm{gal}} $ edge.
-The age-based method is an exception to this.
-It shows a thin disc scale height that stays at approximately 400 to 500 pc throughout the $ R_{\mathrm{gal}} $ range, though it also shows an increase in the outermost bins, similar to the other methods.
-The fraction of thick disc stars in the plane (the Disc ratio) decreases approximately exponentially with increasing $ R_{\mathrm{gal}} $, starting with values between 4\% and 14\%, and decreasing to less than $ 2\% $ in the outer disc at $ R_{\mathrm{gal}} \geq 12$ kpc.
+Figure \ref{fig:param-compare} shows how the model parameters vary with $ R_{\mathrm{gal}} $ for each method.
+The thick disc scale height has relatively large uncertainties, but the methods agree on a value of between $ 1.0 $\,kpc and $ 1.25 $\,kpc at $ R_{\mathrm{gal}}\approx 8$\,kpc.
+The thin disc scale height increases with $ R_{\mathrm{gal}} $, showing an exponential increase from between 100\,kpc and 400\,pc at the inner $ R_{\mathrm{gal}} $ edge to between 1\,kpc and 2\,kpc at the outer $ R_{\mathrm{gal}} $ edge.
+The one exception to this is the age-based method.
+Its thin disc scale height stays at approximately 400--500\,pc throughout the $ R_{\mathrm{gal}} $ range, though it also shows an increase in the outermost bins, similar to the other methods.
+The fraction of thick disc stars in the plane (the disc ratio) decreases approximately exponentially with increasing $ R_{\mathrm{gal}} $, starting with values between 4\,\% and 14\,\%, and decreasing to less than 2\,\% in the outer disc at $ R_{\mathrm{gal}} \geq 12$\,kpc.

-In Fig. \ref{fig:scale-length}, we show the surface density ratios derived for each method in the top panel.
-We see that all methods produce rising approximately exponential curves, indicating that the scale length of the thin disc is larger than the scale length of the thick disc, as defined by each method.
-The lines are at different heights and mostly parallel to each other, rarely crossing, meaning that the computed surface density ratios grow at approximately the same pace for all methods.
+Figure~\ref{fig:scale-length} shows the surface density ratios derived for each method in the top panel.
+We see that all methods produce approximately exponential curves, indicating that the scale length of the thin disc is larger than the scale length of the thick disc.
+The lines are offset vertically from each other and mostly parallel, rarely crossing, meaning that the surface density ratios grow at approximately the same pace for all methods.
 The marker for the kinematic method is slightly below the lines of the other methods, meaning that this method estimates a higher thick disc surface density, which is also seen as a higher disc ratio in Fig. \ref{fig:param-compare}.
 In the bottom panel in Fig. \ref{fig:scale-length}, we plot the combinations of thin and thick disc scale lengths in Eq. \ref{eqn:scale-length} that produce the best fits to the profiles seen in the top panel.
 In all cases, the thin disc scale length is larger than the thick disc scale length.